Skip to content

 Here’s a rough breakdown of what to expect:

 • School of Computer Science: Often admits under 5% of applicants.
-It’s one of the most selective undergraduate programs in the country.
+It’s one of the most selective undergraduate programs in the country — in the same tier as Harvard and Princeton.

 • College of Fine Arts: Selectivity depends on the major and audition/portfolio strength.
 Admission is based more on artistic ability than GPA.